Arthur Felix: Career

-In 1915, Arthur Felix and Edmund Weil were Austrian medical officers working in a field laboratory in Sokal and discovered a bacillus in the urine of patients with typhus.
+In 1915, Arthur Felix and Edmund Weil were Austrian medical officers working in a field laboratory in Sokal and discovered a diagnostic test for patients with typhus that makes use of an antibody cross reaction to a strain of Proteus bacillus that had been isolated from urine.
 They developed the Weil–Felix test for diagnosis of typhus and other rickettsial diseases.
 The use of the O and H symbols in the Kauffman–White classification originates from the research by Edmund Weil and Arthur Felix.

 In 1934, Felix identified the Vi antigen in patients with typhoid fever.
-The discovery of Vi antigen was done in collaboration with Miss S. R. Margaret Pitt.
-Miss Pitt co-authored many publications with Felix throughout her career, although not much is known about her as misogyny kept her from the proper recognition she deserved as a scientist.
+The discovery of Vi antigen was done in collaboration with Miss R. Margaret Pitt.
+Pitt co-authored many publications with Felix throughout her career, although not much is known about her as misogyny kept her from the proper recognition she deserved as a scientist.

 Felix and Pitt isolated the Salmonella Typhi strain Ty2, which is still in use in laboratory research today.
 Ty2 was the basis for the Ty21a vaccine strain, a live attenuated strain used to protect patients from typhoid fever today.
 Ty2 was isolated from a patient in Kherson in 1918.
 Ty2 was investigated due to its ability to avoid agglutination in rabbit serum, which Felix and Pitt later determined was due to the production of Vi capsule which inhibits binding of O antigen.
 He and Pitt also then went on to discover antigens present in Paratyphi A and B. He also co-authored a comprehensive review of what was known about typhoid fever and diagnosis with another female scientist, Miss M. Rhodes.

 Much of the foundational knowledge about typhoid fever pathology, diagnosis of typhoid fever, and the foundational work that lead to the two typhoid vaccines in use today are contributed by Dr. Felix and his colleagues.

 After World War I, Felix emigrated to Britain and worked at the Lister Institute.

 Felix researched in Bielsko, Vienna, Prague, and London.
 Between 1927 and 1945, he worked in Jerusalem for the Hadassah Medical Organization.